Crude Wednesday: An Inventory Report

 A more synchronous fall in gasoline stocks would be a better indication of growing demand.

-Moving to distillate demand, the picture looks relatively brighter as inventories dropped by nearly 2 mmb beating consensus estimates.
+Moving to distillate demand, the picture looks relatively brighter as inventories dropped by nearly 2 mmb, beating consensus estimates.
 On a district level, distillate stocks appear to be falling across the five districts with the exception of PADD 1.
 Harmony in distillate draws point to strong demand.

 Conclusion

 Consistent crude oil inventory draws are indeed a positive for crude oil prices.
 Stocks are well above the 2015 average (520.8 mmb vs. 449.2 mmb) and have much room to fall.
 Through Q2 and Q3, the trend looks even brighter when considering that OPEC will likely extend cuts.
 Rising refinery inputs and an OPEC cut should be enough to push prices past $50.
-Source: Bloomberg

-Product inventories; however, continue to remain mixed as gasoline stocks have yet to post a convincing decline.
+Product inventories, however, continue to remain mixed as gasoline stocks have yet to post a convincing decline.
 This is particularly concerning as the summer driving season is approaching.
 I think there is a need for a wait and see approach with gasoline inventories as we are still in the "pre-season" period.

 Overall, rising refinery inputs and a trend of declining crude inventories will support crude prices through Q3 2017 buffering my positive outlook for crude oil prices.